-I have to start by apologising for how long it’s taken me to write this post.
+It’s taken me much longer than I’d planned to write this post.
 I promised to get this one up after a fight I had in June, since that particular fight highlighted some problems for me.
-Here’s what I wrote about it then:
+Here’s what I wrote about it at the time:

 “I didn’t seem myself for the entirety of this fight.
 Things just weren’t coming to me as they usually would, as if I had some kind of mental block that was stopping my body from doing everything that it had been trained to do.
 It was almost like having my first fight all over again.
 Instead of stepping off, moving and countering, I planted myself in front of her.
 Instead of clamping down, turning and kneeing in the clinch, I just clung on.
 I almost felt lost.
 What the fuck was happening?
 This is something you expect to experience in your first fights, so I couldn’t understand why I was experiencing it at that point”.

 I’d originally planned to write this post immediately after that fight.
-However, as I sat down to do it, I realised that I had a lot more to learn about myself and my particular situation before I could do so.
+However, as I sat down to do so, I realised that I had a lot more to learn about myself before I could do so.
 I’d hoped to rectify this problem in the next fight after that one, but wasn’t quite successful.
 It wasn’t until then that I took the necessary steps towards getting over my ‘mental block’ and finally saw results.
 In my last fight, I reaped the rewards of that with a first-round knockout.
-Here, I’ll write about my journey between that fight and this one, and the changes that took place in between.
+Read on to find out about my journey between that fight and this one, and the changes that took place along the way.

 My Previous Approach to Mental Preparation